numinit/flakever/README.md

 As another example, a template of `1.2.<nightly>-foo` with `digits = [ 1 2 2 ]` without a change to `secondsPerNightly` would saturate
 at `1.2.99-foo` and `10299`.
-Flakever does this by replacing leading sequences of digits in the version using Nix prior to building the Bash utility that outputs the version.
+Flakever does this by replacing leading sequences of digits in the version using Nix and leaving your suffixes untouched.